pete-naish/js-component-boilerplate/readme.md

 }
 ```

 You might be thinking that `projectName.app.instances.gallery` is pretty verbose, and you'd be right.
-You can cache a reference to our gallery component if you're going to be referencing it a lot in another component. `app.js` is set up to trigger a `ready` event once all Regular components on the page have been initialised.
+You can cache a reference to our gallery component if you're going to be referencing it a lot in another component. `app.js` is set up to trigger a `ready` event once all regular components on the page have been initialised.
 We can listen for this event and create our reference:

 ```js
 // js/functions/components/galleryLightbox.js